-The Draft SEIS is an important element of the NEPA process because it provides an opportunity for the general public and interested parties (including governmental entities, regulatory agencies, Tribes, and Native organizations) to comment on the project.
-These comments may range from simple statements of support or opposition, to complex technical discussions of such issues as project alternatives, study methods, determination and characterization of impacts, and mitigation recommendations.
-The Final SEIS will document and respond to all comments made on this Draft SEIS and is intended to be issued concurrently with the FHWA's new ROD on the project.
+The 2014 Draft SEIS was an important element of the NEPA process because it provided an opportunity for the general public and interested parties (including governmental entities, regulatory agencies, Tribes, and Native organizations) to comment on the project.
+The 2014 Draft SEIS identified Alternative 2B, the East Lynn Canal Highway with ferry service between Katzehin and Haines and Skagway, as FHWA's and DOT&PF's preferred alternative.
+Comments on the 2014 Draft SEIS ranged from simple statements of support or opposition, to complex technical discussions of such issues as project alternatives, study methods, determination and characterization of impacts, and mitigation recommendations.
+This Final SEIS presents changes to the 2014 Draft SEIS based on updated information and comments made by the general public and interested parties on the Draft SEIS.
+This Final SEIS identifies Alternative 1 - No Action, as the preferred alternative.
+FHWA intends to issue a new ROD for the project no sooner than 30 days following release of this Final SEIS.